-Irene Holohan-Moyer, Associate VP for Institutional Effectiveness & Systems Integration; B.A., M.Ed., Ph.D., University at Buffalo.
+Irene Holohan-Moyer, Associate Vice President for Institutional Effectiveness & Systems Integration and Title III Program Director; B.A., M.Ed., Ph.D., University at Buffalo.

-Hella Jacob, Administrative Director, Center for Excellence in Teaching and Learning; M.A.
+Hella Jacob, Director of the Center for Excellence in Teaching and Learning; M.A.
 University of Regensburg, Germany; Ph.D.
 University at Buffalo.